blaklabz/roi-training-tw/03-devops-capstone/readme.md

 │   │    ├── test_app.py           # tests for pytest
 │
 ├── infra-pipelines/                # Infrastructure CI/CD and deployment logic
-│   └── jenkins/                    # Infra-level Jenkins pipelines (ArgoCD, Istio, destroy, etc.)
+│   └── jenkins/                    # Infra-level Jenkins pipelines (ArgoCD, Istio)
 │   │    ├── Jenkinsfile-argocd    # Jenkins pipeline to install argoCD to the eks cluster │   │    ├── Jenkinsfile-istio     # Jenkins pipeline to install istio to the eks cluster │